 - Finalize your video and wait a few moments while it’s being rendered.

-- Download video onto computer, upload to YouTube, or embed on your school website.
+- Download video onto computer, upload to YouTube, burn to DVD with our free DVD burning software, or embed on your school website.

 Seems simple, right?
 See Animoto video slideshow in action!

 We decided to ask Becky Brooks, Marketing Manager at Animoto, to tell us in her own words why teachers should prefer Animoto to other animated video makers.

 Do you feel pressure from your peers like SmileBox or YouTube video editor?